Worms by candlelight

 Historically, the worm has found great favour with barbel anglers.

-IZAAK Walton's 1653 'Compleat Angler' described how barbel were 'curious' about anglers’ baits.
-Worms in particular found a 'sweet' spot with old Izaak.
+In the 'Compleat Angler' Walton described how barbel were curious about anglers’ baits.
+Worms in particular found a sweet spot with old Izaak.

-Back in the old days of the late 1800s and early 20th Century, lobworms were the key bait for barbel on the Trent and later the Hampshire Avon.
+Back in the late 1800s and early 20th century, lobworms were the key bait for barbel on the River Trent and later the Hampshire Avon.
 It was common, for those who could afford it, to bait a swim with 2,000 worms each night for a week.
 Barbel would remain in the area waiting for an easy meal and so became easy prey for the clever angler.

 In his 1857 fishing book 'The Anglers Instructor' William Bailey, the great Trent angler, was quite clear when barbel fishing on when to groundbait with worms, how far down the swim they would travel and the exact point where he expected to catch the fish.
 He also used chopped worm for barbel and believed in giving the swim a rest by laying down his rod and lighting a pipe or cigar.

-Amongst the 'giants' of the angling world in the early 20th Century were Jack Bailey, son of William, and F W K Wallis who often fished two or three lobworms below an 'eagle' quill float, trotting the stream in search of big Hampshire Avon barbel.
-He was at one time joint holder of the barbel record with a fish of 14 lb 6 oz taken in 1937.
-Thousands of lobworms were thrown into the swim, up to a week before fishing, as a means of 'baiting up'.
+Amongst the giants of the angling world in the early 20th century were Jack Bailey, son of the aforementioned William, and FWK Wallis, who often fished two or three lobworms below an 'eagle' quill float, trotting the stream in search of big Hampshire Avon barbel.

-According to J W Martin 'Old Kitty', a Nottingham man, along with two Newark based anglers baited with lobworms as previously described and took a bag of barbel in excess of 336 lb, with the fish averaging over 3 lb each.
-The Trent Otter goes on to say that the best bag of worm caught barbel on the Trent was taken by Owen', a Newark tackle dealer in around 1850, when he took 32 barbel with five of the fish weighing between 12 lb and 15 lb.
+According to JW Martin, a Nottingham man called 'Old Kitty', along with two Newark-based anglers, baited with lobworms as previously described and took a bag of barbel in excess of 336lb, with the fish averaging over 3lb each.
+Martin goes on to say that the best bag of worm-caught barbel on the Trent was taken by Owen, a Newark tackle dealer in around 1850, when he took 32 barbel with five of the fish weighing between 12lb and 15lb.